-"Quantifying the Long-Term Impact of Oil Spills: A Synthetic Difference-in-Differences Approach" Job market paper.
+"The Long-Term Impact of Oil Spills on Ecosystem Recovery" Job market paper.

 "Long-Term Environmental Damage: Evidence from European Wildfires" with François Cohen (University of Barcelona and University of Oxford) and Paola Ovando-Pol (Spanish National Research Council).